carderne/zarr-gl/README.md

 ```

 ## Roadmap
-- [ ] Support a `selector` option to index into additional dimensions.
+- [x] Support a `selector` option to index into additional dimensions.
 Currently only 2D datasets are supported.
+- [ ] Handle chunk sizes other than 128x128.
-- [ ] How is non-float data currently treated?
+- [ ] Appropriately handle non-float32 data.
-- [ ] Add more lifecycle events?
+- [ ] Add more lifecycle events.

 ## Examples
 1. There is a very basic example (including data prep) in the [example](./example) directory.